d-tidwell/DTour/resources/endpoints_needed.md

 ## Profile

+POST Create a new profile accepts all profile information needed to create a Profile object
+    endpoint: profile/${id}/createProfile/
+    data: id, fname, lname, location, gender, dob
-POST Create a new profile accepts all profile information needed to create a Profile object GET endpoint uses email (id) and returns all of the profile information to include:
+    response: all of the new created profile object data GET endpoint uses email (id) and returns all of the profile information to include:
-    User Name for profile
-    User Age
-    User Gender
-    User Location
-    List of all events RSVP'd to (the ones in the ProfileModel list of events they RSVP's) List of all the events that were created by user (this will be events createdBy parameter) List of all followers from Profile Model
+    endpoint: profile/${id}
+    data: none
+    response: all of the associated data
 PUT  all profile fields to edit the Profile information of age Gender location
+    endpoint: profile/${id}/update
+    data: id, fname, lname, location, gender,dob
+    response: the updated profile data

 ## Event
 -Make sure there is a string for event description in the Event/ Event model
-- Make sure there is a string for event createdBy in the Event/Event model POST accepts all event information needed to create a new event by user (make sure to add createdBy for a parameter) GET ALL EVENTS with the eventId, name, date/time, location, createdBy GET Event Details accepts eventid for a single page view all event info all model parameters POST to add event to Profile needs to accept the eventId and add to current users email PUT Edit event details accepts all event fields to edit the Event information DELETE remove event from Profile
+- Make sure there is a string for event createdBy in the Event/Event model POST accepts all event information needed to create a new event by user (make sure to add createdBy for a parameter) endpoint:event/create
+    data: name, date, time, address, category, description response:the new event data
+GET ALL EVENTS with the eventId, name, date/time, location, createdBy
+    endpoint:events/all/
+    data: no data
+    response: all results from dynamo
+GET Event Details accepts eventid for a single page view all event info all model parameters
+    endpoint: events/${id}
+    data: no data
+    response: all the event objects parameters
+PUT to add event to Profile needs to accept the eventId and add to current users email
+    endpoint: profile/${id}/addEvent
+    data: event id
+    response: updated list of the profile events
+PUT Edit event details accepts all event fields to edit the Event information
+    endpoint: event/${id}/update
+    data: name, date, time, address, category, description
+    response: updated event object all parameters
+PUT remove event from Profile
+    endpoint: profile/${id}/removeEvent
+    data: event id to remove
+    response: updated list of all events from profile
 ## MISC
-POST accepts an email of the person you want to add to the current session users email list of follower DELETE remove by email of the person you want to remove from the current sessions email list of following
+PUT accepts an email of the person you want to add to the current session users email list of follower
+    endpoint: profile/${id}/addFollowing
+    data: profileId of the person to add to this profiles list
+    response: updated profiles following list
+PUT remove by email of the person you want to remove from the current sessions email list of following
+    endpoint: profile/${id}/removeFollowing
+    data: profileId of the person to remove from this profiles list
+    response: updated profiles following list